KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

 A modular, multi-agent Retrieval-Augmented Generation (RAG) system using graph-based orchestration, powered by Flask, LangGraph, LangChain, ChromaDB, and OpenAI APIs.

 #### Note
 -- This is a framework that takes user input for multiple segment which carries files for different departments/function.
-Below is an example of folder structure:
+Below is an example of folder structure: <br>

-data/
+data/ \
-├── Segment1/
+├── Segment1/ \
-│ ├── file1.pdf
+│ ├── file1.pdf \
-│ └── file2.pdf
+│ └── file2.pdf \
-├── Segment2/
+├── Segment2/ \
-│ ├── file3.pdf
+│ ├── file3.pdf \
-│ ├── file4.pdf
+│ ├── file4.pdf \
-│ └── file5.pdf
+│ └── file5.pdf \
-└── Segment3/
+└── Segment3/ \
-├── file6.pdf
+├── file6.pdf \
-├── file7.pdf
+├── file7.pdf \
-├── file8.pdf
+├── file8.pdf \
-└── file9.pdf
+└── file9.pdf<br>

 ## Application
     Fast Retrieval Augmented Generation for LARGE ENTERPRISE with petabytes of data and multiple Segments of functions/business<br>